Skip to main content

 Remember, you must file an appeal within 60 days of the date of the written notice.

 You can keep getting payments even during an appeal.
-To keep getting payments, you must appeal:
+A request to change a court's decision To keep getting payments, you must appeal:

 • Appeal within 10 days of the date of the notice of change; or